jarrodCoombes/Renew-DestinyCert-with-LetsEncrypt/README.md

 ## Why this approach

+Why not just put Destiny behind a reverse proxy?
+While this would probably work, it is an unsupported setup and Follett support will most likely insist on a direct connection in order to troubleshoot or fix things.
+This method requires a neglible change to the Destiny install itself, leaving the bulk of the process at the OS level.

 Posh-ACME's built-in `WebRoot` plugin does nothing more than write a file to that path and delete it after — no DNS API, no TSIG key, no credentials beyond what's already on the filesystem.